awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-cmaf-encryption.md

       arn:aws:iam::444455556666:role/SpekeAccess
       ```

-   1. **SPEKE version** – \(Optional\) Select the SPEKE version that you'd like to use for encryption\.
+   1. \(Optional\) For **SPEKE version**, select the SPEKE version that you'd like to use for encryption\.
 SPEKE Version 1\.0 is the legacy version that uses CPIX Version 2\.0, and supports single key encryption\.
 SPEKE Version 2\.0 uses CPIX Version 2\.3, and supports multiple key encryption\.
-For more information about using SPEKE with AWS Elemental MediaPackage, see [Content encryption and DRM in AWS Elemental MediaPackage](https://docs.aws.amazon.com/mediapackage/latest/ug/using-encryption.html)\.
+For more information about using SPEKE with MediaPackage, see [Content encryption and DRM in MediaPackage](https://docs.aws.amazon.com/mediapackage/latest/ug/using-encryption.html)\.

       If you select **SPEKE Version 2\.0**, then also choose a **Video encryption preset** and an **Audio encryption preset**\.
 The video and audio presets determine which content keys MediaPackage uses to encrypt the audio and video tracks in your stream\.
 For more information about these presets, see [SPEKE Version 2\.0 presets](drm-content-speke-v2-presets.md)\.